Information Transmission using the Nonlinear Fourier Transform, Part II: Numerical Methods: Running Time, Convergence and Stability of the Numerical Methods

 The nonlinear Fourier coefficients are obtained as $a:=a[N]$ and $b:=b[N]$.
 The discrete nonlinear Fourier transform mentioned in \cite{tao2006nfa} is thus the forward discretization of the normalized Zakharov-Shabat system \eqref{eq:dv-dt-n}.

 We are interested in the convergence of $v[k]$ (or $a(\lambda)$ and $b(\lambda)$) as a function of $N$ for fixed values of $T_1$ and $T_2$.
-That is to say, we require that the error $e=\norm{v(k\epsilon)-v[k]}\rightarrow 0$ as $N\rightarrow\infty$ (for fixed $T_1$ and $T_2$).
+That is to say, we require that the error $e=\norm{v(T_1+k\epsilon)-v[k]}\rightarrow 0$ as $N\rightarrow\infty$ (for fixed $T_1$ and $T_2$).
 The (global) error in all methods described in this paper is at least $\mathcal{O}(\epsilon)$, and therefore all these methods are convergent.

 Some of these methods are, however, not stable.
-This is essentially because the Zakharov-Shabat system in its original form has unbounded solutions, i.e., $\norm{v(t)}\rightarrow\infty$ as $t\rightarrow\infty$.
-Errors can potentially be amplified by the unstable system poles.
+This is partially because the Zakharov-Shabat system can have unbounded solutions for $\lambda\in\Complex^+$, \ie, $\norm{v(t)}\rightarrow\infty$ as $t\rightarrow\infty$.
+Errors can potentially be amplified by the system unstable dynamics.
 One should be cautious about the normalized system \eqref{eq:dv-dt-n} as well.
-For example, forward discretization of the normalized system \eqref{eq:vkn} gives a first-order iteration $x[k+1]=A[k]x[k]$.
-The eigenvalues of the matrix $A[k]$ in this method are
+For example, forward discretization of the normalized system \eqref{eq:vkn} gives a first-order iteration $x[k+1]=A_{fn}[k]x[k]$.
+The eigenvalues of the matrix $A_{fn}[k]$ in this method are

 It follows that the forward discretization of \eqref{eq:dv-dt-n} gives rise to eigenvalues outside of the unit disk, $|s|>1$.
 As a result, first-order discretization of \eqref{eq:dv-dt-n} are also unstable.
-In cases where $|s|>1$, we can consider normalizing the iterations by dividing $A[k]$ by $\sqrt{\det A[k]}$ (in the case of \eqref{eq:vkn}, dividing the right-hand side by $\sqrt{1+|Q[k]|^2}$).
+In cases where $|s|>1$, we can consider normalizing the iterations by dividing $A_{fn}[k]$ by $\sqrt{\det A_{fn}[k]}$ (in the case of \eqref{eq:vkn}, dividing the right-hand side by $\sqrt{1+|Q[k]|^2}$).
 The resulting iteration has eigenvalues inside the unit disk.
-For $\epsilon\ll 1$ the effect is only second-order in $\epsilon$, however it helps in managing the numerical error if larger values of $\epsilon$ are chosen.
+For $\epsilon\ll 1$ the effect is only second order in $\epsilon$, however it helps in managing the numerical error if larger values of $\epsilon$ are chosen.